 The EMNES Advisory Committee is composed of invited senior economists and international experts.
-The role of the Advisory Committee is to bring new ideas and research topics, to enhance the scope and the quality of the EMNES research and to help review the output based on your area of expertise.
+The role of the Advisory Committee is to bring new ideas, research topics and initiatives, to enhance the scope and the quality of the EMNES research, to help review the output and to increase visibility and policy impact.